-- (i) In respect of Company's Property, Plant and Equipment and Intangible Assets: - (a) (i) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment.

-(ii) The Company has maintained proper records showing full particulars of intangible assets.

-- (b) The property, plant and equipment were physically verified during the year by the Management in accordance with a regular programme of verification, which in our opinion, provides for physical verification of all the property, plant and equipment at reasonable intervals.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed/conveyance deed provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings which are freehold, are held in the name of the Company as at the balance sheet date.
-In respect of immovable property of land and building that have been taken on lease and disclosed as Property, Plant and Equipment in the Standalone financial Statements, the lease agreements are in the name of the Company, where the Company is the lessee in the agreement - (d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company has physically verified the inventory during the year in accordance with a regular programme of verification, which, in our opinion provides for physical verification of all the inventory at reasonable intervals.
-According to the information and explanations given to us, the coverage and procedure of such verification by the management is appropriate and no material discrepancies of 10% or more in the aggregate for each class of inventory were noticed on such verification.

-(b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of Rs.
-5 crores, in aggregate, at points of time during the year, from banks or financial institutions on the basis of security of current assets.
-In our opinion and according to the information and explanations given to us, the quarterly returns or statements comprising (stock statements, statements on ageing analysis of the debtors/other receivables, and other stipulated financial information) filed by the Company with such banks or financial institutions are in agreement with the unaudited books of account of the Company of the respective quarters.
+- (i) In respect of Company's Property, Plant and Equipment and Intangible Assets: - (a) (i) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and Capital work in progress - (ii) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Property, Plant and Equipment and Capital work-in-progress were physically verified during the year by the Management which, in our opinion, provides for physical verification at reasonable intervals.
+According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on our examination of the registered sale deed provided to us, we report that, the title deeds of all the immovable properties of land and buildings which are freehold, are held in the name of the Company as at the balance sheet date. - (d) The Company has not revalued any of its property, plant and equipment and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company has physically verified the inventory during the year in accordance with a regular programme of verification, which in our opinion provides for physical verification of all inventories at reasonable intervals.
+According to the information and explanations given to us, the coverage and procedure of such verification by the management is appropriate and no material discrepancies of 10% or more in the aggregate for each class of inventory were noticed on such verification. - (b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of $\stackrel{?}{\underset{?}{?}}$ 5 crores, in aggregate, at points of time during the year, from banks or financial institutions on the basis of security of current assets.
+In our opinion and according to the information and explanations given to us, the monthly returns or statements comprising stock statements, statements on ageing analysis of the debtors and other stipulated financial information filed by the Company with such banks or financial institutions are in agreement with the unaudited books of account of the Company of the respective months.